 – I was passed out when I met my first son for the first time, and I barely have any memories from that first moment.
 So this time, I thought a lot about that and how grateful I was for being awake and clear in my mind to remember the moment forever.
 It was like all my senses were highly awake trying to register everything: his smell, his looks, the room, the light!

 Who do you think Ulf resembles more?
 You or Gustav?

-I thought I was going to have a craving for everything that I hadn’t been able to eat or drink for the last nine months, but I was too high on life and love (hormones!).
+– I thought I was going to crave everything that I hadn’t been able to eat or drink for the last nine months, but I was too high on life and love (hormones!).
 I just needed the smell of my new little baby.

 When do hospitals in Sweden let moms and babies go home after giving birth?
 Could the older brother come and see Ulf in the hospital?

 I am sure that a lot of moms out here would appreciate your advice on packing the bag to the hospital.
-What did you take with you?
+What did you bring with you?

-Ohh, he is such a peaceful baby.
-Now, almost two months in, he is more awake and has started to need a bit more attention, but he is never angry or anything.
-I breastfeed him quite often, approximately every 1,5 hours during the day and every 2-3 hours at night.
+– Ohh, he is such a peaceful baby.
+Now, almost two months in, he is more awake and has started to need a bit more attention.
+Overall he is never angry or anything.
+I breastfeed him quite often, approximately every one and a half hours during the day, and every two-three hours at night.
 This time around with a newborn I love the whole mom thing.
-I’m so happy in this new situation, I look at all my boys and burst into tears of gratitude (again, hormones speaking).
+I’m so happy in this new situation, I look at all my boys and burst into tears of gratitude (again, hormones speaking!).

 A question that must also be asked here: which Birth Poster did you choose for Ulf?